tls-md/tls-md/TLS/Concepts/FLESH.md

 MUSCLES AND SINEWS of a ANIMAL OR HUMAN.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The general term for animal flesh or or any flesh viewed as possible food is ròu 肉.
+1. The general term for animal flesh or or any flesh viewed as possible food is ròu [[肉]].
 See MEAT.
-2. Jī 肌 refers to living human flesh and muscle, but the word has extended uses like "flesh" in "the flesh of an orange".
+2. Jī [[肌]] refers to living human flesh and muscle, but the word has extended uses like "flesh" in "the flesh of an orange".
 ##
 HUANG JINGUI 2006
 BODY 27. 肉，秦漢後用於人，泛指人肉。